Sanctuary Birds and Sponsorships

 Sponsorships include regular updates on your specific bird.

 Rojo greenwing arrived in October of 2017 from Texas.
-She lost her lifelong partner of 50 years this last year, and is learning how to live without Uve.
-She’s spoiled with snuggles and enjoys sunshine in the aviary.
+She lost her lifelong partner of 50 years in 2022 and is learning how to live without Uve.
+She’s spoiled with snuggles every day and enjoys sunshine in the aviary.
 Rojo requires twice daily medication and extra fat in her diet.
-Their owner was involved in researching the declining population of Lear’s Macaws in the 1990’s.
+She’s one of our permanent residents due to medical reasons.
+Rojo has extensive arthritis in her wings and feet, appearing curled.
+She needs adaptations in her cage because of this and careful handling.
+She also has chronic aspergillosis and an enlarged heart.. likely from atherosclerosis.
+Her owner was involved in researching the declining population of Lear’s Macaws in the 1990’s.
+Read more about Judith Hart here!

 Sponsor Rojo for $50 a month.